 The female lays a clutch of three to six eggs and incubates them for about two weeks.
 After hatching, both parents brood and feed the hatchlings.
 Amazingly, by two weeks of age the baby birds are largely able to function on their own.
 If a fledgling should happen to fall out of the next before it is ready, it is important for a ranger to use special gloves to carefully return it to the nest.
 This special care is needed to make sure the fallen chick is not harmed and to protect the ranger in case the baby bird is carrying disease.

 The areas beneath the eaves of the visitor center complex are popular places for swallows to build their nests.
-They are especially prevalent on the porch and patio, and experience has taught the birds to tolerate the monument's many visitors.
-Because they raise their young so close to people, signs posted around the visitor center to inform the curious that swallows are federally protected.
+They are especially prevalent on the porch and patio, and experience has taught the birds to tolerate the park's many visitors.
+Because they raise their young so close to people, signs are posted around the visitor center to inform the curious that swallows are federally protected.
 This minimizes any potential harm that may come to these little birds.

 Why are they protected?
 Barn swallows are by no means considered to be an endangered species.
 However, they are included under the Migratory Bird Treaty Act of 1918 which prohibits disturbing the birds, their nests, or their eggs.
 Of course, there is an enormous benefit to having them around.
 Since barn swallows are so good at harvesting insects, they reduce the number of harmful bugs like black widow spiders and biting flies that could pose a potential problem for visitors.
 This relationship is beneficial for both parties—the birds get a good meal and visitors can enjoy a safer experience.